rwth-acis/CAE-Model-Persistence-Service/README.md

 Building the service is just building a las2peer service.
 The [las2peer template project](https://github.com/rwth-acis/las2peer-Template-Project) and its wiki contain detailed information, but basically you should be able to clone the repository and execute a build using ant.

 ## How to set up the CAE
 To set up your own CAE instance some work is required.
-This should give you an overview of the dependencies.
-(TBC)
+This should give you an overview of the dependencies and preparatory steps.

 ### 1. Building the CAE services
 Build the model persistence service and code generation service from source as described above.
 You can also download jar files from the GitHub releases, but building the current master branch is recommended.